-In contrast, DC Fast Charging EVSE will require payment by the EV driver.
+DC Fast Charging EVSE will require payment by the EV driver.
 This helps ensure availability for drivers that depend on it to make a longer trip, rather than others using it for “free” local driving needs that can be met by charging at home or at work.
-In the case of DC Fast Charging EVSE, Avista will own and maintain all equipment from the transformer to the EVSE, and transact EV driver payment for electricity use at the EVSE.
+In the case of DC Fast Charging EVSE, Avista will own and maintain all equipment from the transformer up to – but not including - the EVSE, and the customer (site host) will manage driver pricing and access policies.
 In these cases, Avista will seek a property easement from a site host if it does not own the property, and request that the site host notify Avista’s maintenance contractors in the event of any problems with the DC Fast Charging EVSE.

-For all AC Level 2 EVSE the term of the Site Agreement will be ten years or until such time that either the Customer or the Company terminates the agreement and removes the EVSE from the Customer’s location.
-At the end of the term of the EVSE Site Agreement the Company will work with the Customer on potentially replacing or upgrading the EVSE and signing a new EVSE Site Agreement, removing the EVSE, or provide the Customer the option to purchase the EVSE from the Company.
+For all AC Level 2 EVSE the term of the Site Agreement will be five years or until such time that either the Customer or the Company terminates the agreement.
+At the end of the term of the EVSE Site Agreement the vendor will work with the Customer on potentially replacing or upgrading the EVSE and the Company will require a new EVSE Site Agreement,.

 D. Premises Construction and Wiring

 A strong incentive is needed to gain adequate participation levels and ensure a successful pilot program.
-This is accomplished in part through reimbursement of installation costs, up to a reasonable limit.
+This is accomplished in part through a reasonable rebate, and paying for customer side infrastructure in the case of workplace/fleet/MuD and public DC fast charging.
 Under the pilot program, Level 2 EVSE installations will be contracted between the Customer and the assigned installation Contractor.
-Upon receipt of documentation that demonstrates satisfactory operation and the completion of legal inspection(s), costs will be reimbursed to the Customer up to a maximum of $1,000 per port connection for single-family residential installations, and $2,000 per port connection for workplace and public installations.
-The Customer retains full responsibility and ownership of all premises wiring downstream from the utility meter, and any premises construction work performed in the course of the installation.
-In the event that a participating customer terminates his or her agreement prior to the end of the term, the charging units from early terminations will be reclaimed, with no compensation requirements, and redeployed at other customer sites.
+Upon receipt of documentation that demonstrates satisfactory operation and the completion of legal inspection(s), a Customer rebate will be provided up to a maximum of $1,000 per port connection for single-family residential installations, and $2,000 per port connection for workplace and public installations.
+Rebates for the DC Fast Charger may be considered after taking into account available incentives in Washington (i.e., $1M in grant funding for DC fast charging) and the federal infrastructure tax credit.
+In all cases except Residential SFH, Avista retains full responsibility and ownership of all premises wiring downstream from the utility meter, and any premises construction work performed in the course of the installation, excluding the EVSE.
+In the event that a participating customer terminates his or her agreement prior to the end of the term, the charging units from early terminations will be reclaimed by the vendor at the customer’s expense, and redeployed at other customer sites.

-In the case of DC Fast Charging EVSE installations, the Company will pay for all installation costs, retain ownership and maintain equipment from the transformer to the EVSE.
+In the case of DC Fast Charging EVSE installations, the Company will pay for all installation costs, retain ownership and maintain equipment from the transformer up to – and excluding - the EVSE.

 E. Data Acquisition through Signed Customer Releases